 The posh and luxurious patio umbrellas that you might have seen in many luxurious resorts or five-star hotels are probably these.
 They’re similar to freestanding tilting umbrellas, but they are the deluxe version of patio umbrellas and also offer an increased range of motion than standard tilting umbrellas.

-However, they’re not exactly the same as tilting umbrellas as the pole on these are designed to be on the side of canopy rather than being in the center, like tilting and table umbrellas.
+However, they’re not exactly the same as tilting umbrellas as the pole on these are designed to be on the side of the canopy rather than being in the center, like tilting and table umbrellas.
 There’s a long arm supported by the pole that holds the canopy.

 Cantilever umbrellas are not only luxurious to look at, but they’re a lot sturdier as well and capable of withstanding almost anything that nature throws at them.
 The base is significantly heavier on these, and all the materials used to manufacture these tend to be higher in quality.